HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Results

 Next, we evaluate the performance of \hg at the jet level.
 We form jets out of truth particles and out of predicted objects using the anti-$k_\mathrm{T}$ algorithm \cite{Cacciari:2008gp} implemented in \textsc{FastJet} \cite{Cacciari:2011ma} with $R=0.4$.
 In each event, truth jets are matched to reconstructed jets based on $\Delta R$ up to a maximal separation of 0.1.

-The distributions of relative jet \pt residuals are shown in Fig~\ref{fig:leading_jet_residuals}.
+The distributions of relative jet \pt residuals are shown in Fig.~\ref{fig:leading_jet_residuals}.
 Both DL-based algorithms outperform the parameterized benchmark algorithm \pf, while \hg yields a narrower and less shifted \pt residual distribution compared to MLPF.
 Figure~\ref{fig:cocoa_jet_res_dr} also shows that \hg performs the best in terms of the angular separation between the predicted and truth jet.
 Finally, \hg models the number of jet constituents significantly better than \pf and MLPF, shown in Fig.~\ref{fig:cocoa_jet_res_nconst}.
 This can be understood in light of how cardinality is handled in each reconstruction approach.
 By associating the input and output sets through the incidence matrix, HGPflow is equipped to learn an arbitrary mapping between topoclusters and particles.
 In \pf, both topoclusters and tracks function as jet constituents, leading naturally to a cardinality larger than that of truth jets.
 This double counting can be suppressed in MLPF by assigning a subset of the topoclusters to the reject class.
-However, since MLPF cannot associate more than one particle to a given topocluster, it tends to underestimate cardinality because of cases where energy from different particles coincide in the same topocluster.
+The underestimation observed for MLPF likely stems from its target definition, which is not designed for cases of multiple contributions to a given topocluster and merges neutral particles that are not leading in any topocluster.